shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Where’s Ersatzica?”

+“Oh, she’s coming.
+She’s at her workshop.”

-“I haven't seen her since this morning."
-Wryonin mused, staring at the lantern.
+“Ok, I was getting worried.”
+Wryonin stared at the lantern.
+“I haven't seen her since this morning.”

 "You didn't see her at training today?"
 Lemilay glanced at him.